Think the Coast Guard is just about boats and rescues? Think again.

 It's also a place for the most badass women to shine.
 Here are just a few who make Coasties look awesome.

-Aviation Survival Tech Petty Officer 1st Class Sara Faulkner was the first female Coast Guard rescue swimmer.
-(To be fair, two other women had served prior to that, but they trained in the Navy and then transferred over.)
+Aviation Survival Tech Petty Officer 1st Class Sara Faulkner was one of the first female Coast Guard rescue swimmers.

 The difficulty of the training and the duty are legendary -- and badass.
 People such as Kevin Costner make movies about rescue swimmers.